frontenddogma/web-development-glossary/manuscript/d.md

 : → Query language

 Database Management System
 : A software system that enables users to define, create, maintain, and control access to a database.
-The DBMS acronym is sometimes extended to indicate the underlying database model, with RDBMS for the relational, OODBMS or ORDBMS for the object-oriented, and ORDBMS for the object-relational model.
+The “DBMS” acronym is sometimes extended to indicate the underlying database model, with RDBMS for the relational, OODBMS or ORDBMS for the object-oriented, and ORDBMS for the object-relational model.
 Other extensions can indicate some other characteristic, such as DDBMS for a distributed database management systems.&nbsp;[†](#w-database)

 DAU
 : → Daily Active Users